 Feedback is encouraged and will be included as received from our County partners and municipalities.
-A Draft of this document was sent to all municipalities to seek input, as well as being posted on the Planning Commission's Webpage on the County Website as the lead story.
+A Draft of this document was sent to all of the following on December 6, 2023 to seek input, as well as posted on the Planning Commission's Webpage on the County Website.
+Copies of the Plan will also be shared at Prominent Locations around the County.